NTD (Australian TV station): 2000s

 On New Year's Day 2003, Eight Darwin became Nine Darwin, in line with the rest of Kerry Packer's Nine Network owned-and-operated stations.
-At the same time, the station dropped most Ten programming from the line-up, and in 2005, the Network Ten affiliation rights were officially relinquished, and were then taken by TND in 2005.
+At the same time, the station dropped most Ten programming from the line-up (leaving only the AFL rights and Ten's top-rated programmes), and in 2005, the Network Ten affiliation rights were officially relinquished, and were then taken by TND in 2005.

-In 2005, in the midst of the tug-of-war for the AFL television rights, PBL announced that National Rugby League games will take precedence on the station over AFL games, a sign that Nine may have been about to give up the race for the rights to a proposed Seven-Ten consortium, which they did, but not without putting in a $780 million dollar bid for the rights.
+In 2005, in the midst of the tug-of-war for the AFL television rights, PBL announced that National Rugby League games will take precedence on the station over AFL games, a sign that Nine may have been about to give up the race for the rights to a proposed Seven-Ten consortium, which they did, but not without putting in a $780 million bid for the rights.

 In 2008, Nine Darwin (NTD) began broadcasting Nine HD.
 In April 2008, Darwin Digital Television (DTD), a joint venture between the Nine Network and Macquarie Southern Cross Media, began broadcasting on the digital terrestrial platform as a full-time Ten Network affiliate.

 The same year, it was speculated that Imparja Television, the Nine affiliate for most of the rest of the Territory, was planning to purchase the station from the Nine Network.
 The deal would have involved the sale of the station, as well as its facilities and licence.
 Negotiations for the sale of the station fell through on 29 September, when Imparja failed to secure federal government funding to help finance the takeover.

 2010s

-The analogue signal for NTD was turned off at 9.00am CST on Tuesday 30 July 2013.
+The analogue signal for NTD was turned off at 9:00am CST on Tuesday 30 July 2013.

 In July 2017, it was reported that the station's nightly news program, Nine News Darwin, would move its studio presentation from Darwin to Nine's Brisbane studios and replace local weekend bulletins with delayed broadcasts of the Queensland bulletin.
 The last standalone edition of Nine News Darwin aired on 8 September 2017.
 The bulletin returned on Monday 11 September 2017, in a new regional hub in Brisbane.
 The changes were heavily criticised by the public, with 12 employees at the network being made redundant or offered redeployment in other locations.
 After the initial cuts, the newsroom was left with a chief of staff, four reporters and four camera operators filing reports interstate.
 Subsequent cuts further reduced the newsroom with a chief of staff, three reporters and three camera operators.

 In April 2019, the network made the announcement that they will be decommissioning the Blake Street studios to move to a newer site in the Darwin CBD on Mitchell Street.
 NTD moved to the new facility in December 2019.
 It spans across two floors with general offices, a newsroom and a studio.
 It is expected the former site will be sold, demolished and replaced with residential high-rises.